simkusr/playground/clang/notes.md

 - The problem is distinguishing the end of input from valid data.
 The solution is that `getchar` returns a distinctive value when there is no more input, a value that cannot be confused with any real character.
 This value is called `EOF`, for ``end of file``.
 We must declare `c` to be a type big enough to hold any value that `getchar` returns.
 We can't use `char` since `c` must be big enought to hold `EOF` in addition to any possible `char` there for best to use is `int` for `c = getchar();`

 - `EOF` is an integer defined in `<stdio.h>`, but the specific numeric value doesn't matter as long as it is not the same as any `char` value.
 By using the symbolic constant, we are assured that nothing in the program depends on the specific numeric value.

+- the standard library ensures that an input text stream appears as a sequence of lines, each terminated by a newline